Josef-Friedrich/audiorename/README.rst

     cleaning action:
       The cleaning actions are only executed if the target file already exists.

       -A, --backup          Backup the audio files instead of deleting them.
-The backup directory can be specified with the --backup- folder option.
+The backup directory can be specified with the --backup-folder option.
       -D, --delete          Delete the audio files instead of creating a backup.

     [filters]: